SPECIAL EDUCATION NEEDS (SEN), INCLUSION AND DIVERSITY IN THE CLASSROOM IN DUBLIN - IRELAND

 ● Participants departure.

-Special Needs, Inclusion and Diversity in the classroom will attend courses during years 2021 and 2022 in following dates:
+Special Needs, Inclusion and Diversity course will attend edition during years 2021, 2022 and 2023 in following dates:

 ICELAND – REYKJAVÍK: